 Harnessing the Science of Cognitive-Behavioral Change to Reduce Bias, Create Inclusion, and Promote Equity

-Inequity Agents of Change is a 501(c)(3) nonprofit dedicated to widespread dissemination of evidence-based methods to create lasting, meaningful change.
-We provide training and resources to individuals and organizations around the world, harnessing the science of cognitive-behavioral change to empower people as agents of change to reduce bias, create inclusion, and promote equity.
+Inequity Agents of Change is a 501(c)(3) nonprofit dedicated to widespread dissemination of evidence-based methods to create lasting, meaningful change Our work is built on the established model of the bias habit-breaking training, which has been experimentally tested and refined in over a dozen randomized-controlled trials over the last 17 years.
+We provide this training and free ongoing engagement resources to individuals and organizations around the world, harnessing the science of cognitive-behavioral change to empower people as agents of change to reduce bias, create inclusion, and promote equity.

 “I just wanted to reach out to let you know, while I think I have participated in [the bias habit-breaking training three times previously], I truly enjoyed the session today.
 It was so well coordinated and presented in a way that was easy to understand while also connecting the neuroscience of our brains to our behaviors that influence related to biases.
 Great job and looking forward to more.”